hmajid2301/blog/content/slides/gophercon-otel/_index.md

 ## Metric Types (Cont...)

 - Histograms: for observing the distribution of values within predefined buckets.
-- Summaries: for calculating quantiles (percentiles) of observed values.
+- UpDownCounter: for values that go up and down

 {{% note %}}
-counter: total number of requests
+histogram: distribution of values

-guages: cpu usauge
+up down counter: like queue size
 {{% /note %}}

 ---

 ## Metric Model

-- Name: A descriptive name like http_requests_total
+- Name: A descriptive name like http.server.request_count
 - Labels: Key-value pairs that provide context

 ---